 - Inspire and enable members to get connected – Speaking of online community, connect your members with industry information as well as education, volunteer, networking, and job opportunities by offering an online community.
 An online community helps you elevate and encourage networking among your association’s members.

 - Offer members help through each stage of their careers – Think about what members need in each stage of their careers and how your organization can support them.
 For example, offer students, new graduates, and those early in their careers with opportunities to find internships, connect with mentors, and find jobs.
 Provide mid-careerists with networking and learning opportunities and connect them with their next jobs to grow their careers.
 Connect late careerists with interns, mentees, and new hires.

 Working more efficiently is a member-centric activity when you consider that it gives your members a smoother member experience and frees your staff’s time to focus on delivering even greater member value.
 Here are some ideas:

-- Automate email communications – Automating process-related emails will free your staff’s time to work on more strategic email marketing campaigns.
+- Automate email communications – Automating process-related emails will free your staff’s time to work on more strategic activities.
 For example, automate email communications to members based on member actions, such as joining the organization or paying membership dues.
 Then, when members join your organization and pay their annual dues, they can receive an automated email confirmation for joining that includes a receipt of payment.

-- Provide an auto-renewal option – Community Brands research shows that 13 percent of lapsed members simply forgot to renew.
+- Provide an auto-renewal option – Sometimes, members simply forget to renew.
 An effective way to address this issue is to offer an option to automatically renew membership, with the membership fee charged to the member’s credit card.
 This approach makes things easier on your members and helps reduce the number of lapsed memberships, so your staff will spend less time on the renewal process.

-- Automate reports – You can schedule important, timely membership reports to send automatically via email to yourself or executive management.
-For example, set up workflow in your AMS to automatically send a monthly membership summary to your executive director and board of directors.
+- Automate reports – You can schedule important, timely membership reports to send automatically via email to yourself or to others in your organization.
+For example, set up a workflow in your AMS to automatically send a monthly membership summary to your executive director and board of directors.